criso/fbgraph/README.md

     $ make test

- _Tests might fail due to the Facebook api having an issue._
+ _Tests might fail if the Facebook api has an issue._

 ## License